CiscoDevNet/NSO-Playground-System-Install/webui/README.md

 ### Access the webUI

-Assuming you are using the default port 8080, the URL can be obtained through the `DEVENV_APP_8080_URL` environment variable in your terminal.
-The webUI default credentials are `admin/admin`
+Assuming you are using the default port 8080, you can obtain the URL from the `DEVENV_APP_8080_URL` environment variable in your terminal.
+The webUI default credentials are: `admin/admin`

 ```bash
 echo $DEVENV_APP_8080_URL